Phoenix, Arizona: Major league

-Phoenix is home to several professional sports franchises, and is one of only 13 U.S. metropolitan areas to have representatives of all four major professional sports leagues, although only one of these teams actually carry the city name and two of them play within the city limits.
+Phoenix is home to several professional sports franchises, and until recently, was one of only 13 U.S. metropolitan areas to have representatives of all four major professional sports leagues, although only one of these teams actually carry the city name and two of them play within the city limits.

 The Phoenix Suns were the first major sports team in Phoenix, being granted a National Basketball Association (NBA) franchise in 1968.
 They lost the 1976 NBA Championship to the Boston Celtics in 6 games.
-They had originally played at the Arizona Veterans Memorial Coliseum before moving to America West Arena (now Footprint Center) in 1992.
+They had originally played at the Arizona Veterans Memorial Coliseum before moving to America West Arena (now Mortgage Matchup Center) in 1992.
 The year following their move to the new arena, the Suns made it to the NBA Finals for the second time in franchise history, losing to Michael Jordan's Chicago Bulls, four games to two.
 The U.S. Airways Center hosted both the 1995 and the 2009 NBA All-Star Games.
-They also lost the 2021 NBA Finals in 6 games to the Milwaukee Bucks.
+They also lost the 2021 NBA Finals in six games to the Milwaukee Bucks.